 Having a decently powerful CPU and fast RAM is important, of course, so teachers can run their favorite educational apps without hassle.
 However, the best laptops for teachers also need more than enough storage space to put all those documents, student data and presentations in.
 A great display that minimizes eye fatigue, excellent keyboard and trackpad, decent selection of ports, and a thin and light design worthy of an Ultrabook are things to check off the list as well.

 Finding a portable more than good enough for educators isn’t as easy as it sounds.
-To that end, we gathered the best laptops for teachers in 2020, those that tick everything on our list and more.
+To that end, we gathered the best laptops for teachers, those that tick everything on our list and more.
 If you’re looking for a portable for the student in the family going back to school, on the other hand, check out our picks of the best student laptops, best laptops for kids and our general best laptops buying guides as well.

 The HP Spectre x360 (2020) isn’t just among the best-looking laptops out there.
 It also boasts plenty of power under the hood while staying lightweight and compact.
 Of course, it’s also a pleasure to use.
 Thanks to its incredible keyboard and trackpad, as well as glorious display, this is the best laptop for teachers who value a seamless and comfortable experience above other things.
 And, the storage options, selection of ports (two Thunderbolt 3 ports and one USB-A port) and 2-in-1 design should offer a lot of flexibility as well.
 The best part here, however, is the price – the HP Spectre x360 remains one of the best laptops out there that doesn’t compromise on affordability, which is why we’re giving it our best value pick.